 I know, I’ve already got two chili recipes on here already: Chicken Chili Verde and Small Batch Spicy Stovetop Chili.
 So why a third?
 Because the chicken was frozen, and I found a pork chili verde recipe that appealed to me.
 It also seemed more authentic and actually was entirely green too.
 It’s made with ground pork, simmered in a salsa verde of jalapeños, garlic, onion, and cumin.

 And, unlike the others, this recipe is ready fairly quickly.
 If you’ve already got cooked (or canned) beans, you can make this in about half an hour.
-If not, it’s about an hour (still pretty speedy for chili).
+If not, it’s a bit over an hour (still pretty speedy for chili).

 The original recipe called for potatoes and corn.
 I had some pre-soaked cranberry beans leftover from something else, so I tossed those in instead.

 The cranberry beans are firmer than kidney beans, and more colorful than the navy beans I usually buy.
 I initially bought them because that’s all that was in the store, but I find I rather like them.
 One of the few pleasant outcomes of the quarantine!

 If you don’t have pre-soaked beans, the canned ones are fine.
 And it will take only 35 minutes to cook, since you don’t have to wait for the beans to soften.
 Or, speed up the soaking/cooking process with my quick soak beans method.

 - If you have access to Hatch chiles, use those instead of the jalapeños

 - Don’t want to use beans?
 Substitute 1 or 2 small potatoes instead (and/or 1/2 C of corn)

 - Make it with all beef, all pork, or a combination of the two

 - You can also use pork shoulder, but then you’d have to cook it longer